turboapps/docs/server/application_server/b-app-server-troubleshooting.md

 #### Group Policy Settings

 In a typical enterprise scenario the administrator has applied Microsoft's security baseline group policies on Windows servers.
 There are some group policies that will prevent the application server from functioning.
+Some of these policies may not appear in your Group Policy editor if the template is missing from your Windows Policy folder, but must be changed to install correctly.
 Ensure the following group policies are either unconfigured or set to the following values in the table:

 <table>
       <tr>